elmtree-askmo/cloudcannon-app/content/learn/business-and-management/what-factors-determine-the-structure-of-an-organization.md

     subject: Business and Management
     url: /learn/business-and-management/questions/why-is-coordination-important-in-an-organization
 related_article3:
-    id: 115755
+    id: 115780
     title: >-
-        How does the process of organizing work within an organization?
+        What are the strengths and weaknesses of a line organization?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-does-the-process-of-organizing-work-within-an-organization
+    url: /learn/business-and-management/questions/what-are-the-strengths-and-weaknesses-of-a-line-organization
 ---

 &nbsp;